khaes-kth/GithubRepairPatterns/README.md

 		3. If no, not at all: put 0 in the evaluation result cell of the corresponding row.
 	3. If you have any comments about this commit, write it in the comment cell.
 4. Save the modified csv file and create a pull request.
 There might be some conflicts, don't worry; we will fix it later.

+## Determining Bug-fix Commits
+1. Download results/detected_checked_on_all.csv file.
+2. Open commit links assigned to you.
+	1. If it is a bug-fix commit, put "1" at the end of the line.
+	2. If it is not a bug-fix commit, put "0" at the end of the line.